Accepting the Hazards of Relationship

 Meeting halfway is the touchstone of relationships.
 You don’t want to meet others less than halfway — shy retreat, neglect, etc — or meet them more than halfway — doing too much, compromising your dignity by pushing forward where unwelcome, giving unasked for advice, etc. The halfway point may shift moment by moment.
 A key skill in relating to others is to be, as Carol Anthony puts it (approximately), “attuned to the subtle minutiae of openings and closings in the other person, ready to advance or retreat at a moment’s notice.”

-Consider this a propitious time to accept the hazards of relationship while at the same time moving away from the needless hazards of relationship.
+Consider this an auspicious time to accept the hazards of relationships while moving away from creating needless relationship hazards.

 This website is the product of tens of thousands of hours of work.
 Making all this content available free and without ads means this enterprise runs at a lifetime six-figure loss.
 That hurts my feelings as well as my finances!
 Please help out!